jashanpreetkaur201996/Multi-Sensor-Medical-Imaging-Fusion1/README.md

 # Multi-Sensor Medical Imaging Fusion Using Hybrid Filtering and Multi-Scale Adaptive Decomposition (HF-MSAD)

 This repository provides the full implementation of the **HF-MSAD framework** for multi-modal medical image fusion using hybrid spatial filtering and multi-scale adaptive decomposition.
-The technique is validated on CT–MRI image pairs to enhance clinical diagnosis through structure-preserving, contrast-enhanced fused images.
+The technique is validated on multi-sensor image pairs to enhance structure-preserving, contrast-enhanced fused images.

 ---